-Results: FERAS would reject the complete file due to data being placed in the "Diagnosis Code - Filler" field of the diagnosis cluster.
+Results: FERAS would reject the complete file due to data being placed in the "Diagnosis Code - Filler" field of the diagnosis cluster; it must be populated with spaces.
 FERAS would identify this error, since it occurred in the first CCC record.